GeZhangMQ/GeZhangMQ.github.io/index.md

 ## <font color=black>Biography</font>

-Ge Zhang is a 2nd-year Ph.D. student at School of Computing, Macquarie University, advised by Dr. [Jia Wu](http://web.science.mq.edu.au/~jiawu/) and Prof. [Jian Yang](http://web.science.mq.edu.au/~jian/).
-Her research interests are graph mining and anomaly detection.
+Ge Zhang is a 2nd-year Ph.D. student at School of Computing, Macquarie University.
+She received her Master Degree from Tianjin University.
+Currently, her research interests are graph mining and anomaly detection.

 Ge Zhang has been selected as one of [2022 Microsoft Research PhD Fellows](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/2022-recipients/). <cr>